Eddie Clear

-Edward Clear was a retired American soccer defender who earned five caps with the U.S. national team in 1968.
+Edward Clear (May 15, 1944 – March 18, 2022) was a retired American soccer defender who earned five caps with the United States national team in 1968.

-Early Life
+Early life

-Ed Clear was born on the Northside of St. Louis, Missouri on May 15, 1944, to James, a lifelong civil servant working with the US Postal Service, and Marie Clear, a housewife and part-time waitress.
+He was born on the Northside of St. Louis, Missouri on May 15, 1944, to James, a lifelong civil servant working with the US Postal Service, and Marie Clear, a housewife and part-time waitress.
 He was the second of five children: his three sisters Carol, Katie, and Mary Bridget, and brother Doug.
 He grew up playing CYC soccer and baseball for his local Catholic parish team, Holy Rosary.
 Later he played both sports for his high school, Christian Brothers College.

-During the years between his school playing days and his professional career, Clear played for several high profile soccer teams in the St. Louis area: Schumacher, Kutis, and White Star FC.
+During the years between his school playing days and his professional career, Clear played for several high-profile soccer teams in the St. Louis area: Schumacher, Kutis, and White Star FC.

 Professional

 He played professionally for the St. Louis Stars in both the National Professional Soccer League and North American Soccer League from 1967 to 1969.